Concord, North Carolina: Highways

 Interstate 85 links Concord directly to Greensboro and Durham to the northeast and Charlotte, Greenville, South Carolina, and Atlanta, Georgia to the southwest.
-Interstate 85 is being widened to eight lanes (four northbound, four southbound) through the city, with construction advancing from south to north.
+Interstate 85 is eight lanes (four northbound, four southbound) through the city.
 Interstate 485 is located southwest of Concord and parallels the Cabarrus - Mecklenburg County line for several miles, providing access to the Charlotte area.
 US Highway 29 and US Highway 601 travel through Concord en route to other parts of the Carolinas.
 US 29 serves as an alternative to Interstate 85 for much of the distance between Charlotte and Greensboro.

 Bus

 Concord has a local bus system known as CKRider that provides service to Concord and Kannapolis.
 The system also links to Charlotte Area Transit System (CATS) via an express service as well as at regular service connection points.
 Greyhound also serves the area.

 Rail

 There is one railroad line that runs through Concord.
 It is owned by North Carolina Railroad.
 There are several industrial facilities served by this railroad line.
 There are no passenger stations located in Concord, but Amtrak has stations located in the adjacent cities of Kannapolis and Charlotte.